Use a services registry in a Python application

 my_service.use()

-In order to show that the MyService is initialized only once, the script does the same thing as the utility function (gets the service handler and calls the usemethod) plus calls the utility function.
+To show that the MyService is initialized only once, the script does the same thing as the utility function (gets the service handler and calls the usemethod) plus calls the utility function.

 from services_registry.services_registry import services_registry